 Instructions

 - Combine brine ingredients until the sugar is dissolved, and place into a large ziplock baggie or large covered container.
-Place your cleaned salmon into the brine, and refrigerate for 10-12 hours.
+Place your clean salmon into the brine, and refrigerate for 10-12 hours.

-- Place the rack on the smoker, and close the lid.
+- Place the rack of salmon on the smoker and close the lid.

-- Smoke for 3-4 hours, but the length of time really depends on how thick your fillets are.
+- It takes around 3-4 hours on average, but the length of time depends on how thick your fillets are.
 You want to pull the salmon when it flakes easily.

 Recommended Products